yijing0612/Flappy-Bird/README.md

 # Undergraduate-Y1S1-FlappyBird

+This is a project developed in undergraduate Year 1 - Semester 1.

 FlappyBird
 A side-scroller game where the player controls a bird, attempting to fly between upper pipes and lower pipes without hitting them.